depositar/ckanext-data-depositario/doc_en/user-guide/data-api.rst

    .. image:: /images/data_api_2.png

 #.
-Some API functions require an API key.
-You can get your key from the user profile page using the "User" link at the top of any page.
-You can also get a key from the API Tokens function located at the top of the user page:
+Some API functions require an API token.
+You can get a token from the user profile page using the "User" link at the top of any page.

    .. image:: /images/data_api_3.png